-Jane Featherstone, co-founder and chief commercial officer at UK high-end TV production company Sister, senses that the TV market is shifting back to days of old, with big budget shows featuring Hollywood talent on the way out, and comfy long-form returning series making a comeback.
+Jane Featherstone, co-founder and chief commercial officer at UK high-end TV production company Sister, said she senses the TV market is shifting back to days of old, with big budget shows featuring Hollywood talent on the way out, and comfortable, long-form returning series making a comeback.

 “We’re back to where we were.
-The names have changed, but everything feels like we’re reversing, not necessarily in a bad or a good way,” said Featherstone while speaking at the British Screen Forum, held yesterday (November 21) in London.
+The names have changed, but everything feels like we’re reversing, not necessarily in a bad or a good way,” said Featherstone, during an on-stage conversation at the British Screen Forum, held yesterday (November 21) in London.
 She has been in the industry for around 30 years, with credits ranging from ITV crime drama Broadchurch to HBO mini-series Chernobyl.

-Four of five years ago, at the height of the US streamer wars, it felt like a halcyon period for big budget TV shows.
+Four or five years ago, at the height of the US streamer “wars”, it felt like a halcyon period for big budget TV shows, said Featherstone.
 “We all knew in our hearts it was a bubble, and we were all prepared to take the shilling at the time,” said Featherstone. ”I think deep down we all knew there was going to be a crash, and the last two years for producers there has been a crash.
 We’re now feeling at crisis point.”

 Budgets have gone up by between a third or even a half compared to four years ago, acknowledged Featherstone, and streamers have turned to advertising-based models.
-Featherstone believes these advertisers don’t want risky shows, but dependable, long-running series that they know viewers will turn out for.
-“Long-running, network-style shows – Suits has been a massive hit on Netflix, they will be commissioning those more and more I think.
-Hustle in the UK, Spooks, those [shows] that 15, 20 years ago where mainstays of the schedule.”
+Featherstone believes these advertisers don’t want risky shows, but dependable, long-running series they know viewers will turn out for.
+“Long-running, network-style shows – Suits has been a massive hit on Netflix, they will be commissioning those more and more.
+Hustle in the UK, Spooks, those [shows] that 15, 20 years ago were mainstays of the schedule.”

-Featherstone says this will impact the type of talent drawn to TV, after Hollywood A-listers have increasingly turned to TV work in the droves in the past decade.
+Featherstone said she believed this will impact the type of talent drawn to TV, after Hollywood A-listers have increasingly turned to TV work in the droves in the past decade.

 “The need for mainstream television means they can’t afford those movie stars, for 10 or 12 episodes.
 Very often, the movie stars don’t want to do a TV schedule.
 We need to start creating our own TV stars because it’s cheaper, and that’s the ecology… I also think agents and talent are going to have to take a haircut.”

-While Sister has recently produced a series for Netflix, Black Doves, starring Keira Knightly, she doesn’t believe that the big film stars are what brings audiences into TV.
+While Sister has recently produced a series for Netflix, Black Doves, starring Keira Knightly, Featherstone said she doesn’t believe big film stars are what brings audiences into TV.
 However, distributors don’t necessarily agree.
 “It’s really hard when you’re trying to work with a buyer, and they can’t find any other criteria,” said Featherstone.

-Sister also recently produced Kaos, a big budget Netflix series that starred Jeff Goldlum as Zeus.
+Sister also recently produced Kaos, a high-budget Netflix series starring Jeff Goldlum as Zeus.
 It was cancelled after one season, despite buzz around it.

 Featherstone is on a mission to “make mainstream fashionable again… I think we’ve become a bit snotty.
 We all loved Succession, but nobody watched it really.
 It had tiny viewing figures.”